Best Toys for Sussex Spaniel

 Physical Exercise Recommendations for Sussex Spaniel

 Physical activity for Sussex Spaniel should reflect their moderate (45-60 minutes daily) exercise needs and Medium (35-45 lbs) build.
 Daily exercise should include 60-90 minutes of species-appropriate physical activity divided into at least two sessions.
 For Sussex Spaniel, effective exercise includes walks and play and structured play that elevates heart rate without causing overexertion.
-Watch for signs of fatigue: heavy breathing, slowing down, reluctance to continue, or lying down during activity.
+Fatigue signs include heavy breathing, slowing down, not wanting to continue, and lying down during activity.
 Sussex Spaniel dogs with friendly, calm, cheerful traits often enjoy varied exercise routines over repetitive ones.
 Adjust exercise intensity based on weather conditions, age, and health status.
 Young Sussex Spaniel dogs need shorter, more frequent exercise bouts, while adults can handle longer sustained sessions.
 Senior Sussex Spaniel benefit from gentle, low-impact activities that maintain mobility without stressing aging joints.

 Social Enrichment for Sussex Spaniel